AinxBOT/TikTools/README.md

 > ⚠️ **Note**: Auto likes may not appear instantly.
 > It could take a few hours — sometimes even a full day — before likes are visible on your post.

+>If you don't see a "Success add views/likes" result, or if there is no update in views/likes count, don't worry — the views/likes will still be delivered within a few hours, sometimes even up to a day.
+Please understand that this is a free tool 😊

+>Only use post links from TikTok Mobile/Lite app, such as: vm.tiktok.com/... or vt.tiktok.com/...

 ---
 ## Youtube previews
 https://youtu.be/BbiW6oNm1kU